6degrees/ios_ionic_app_creation_steps/README.md

     * Choose and remember password for the p12 certificate (will be used in creator.ionic page)
 * Create provisioning profile
 * Download your ipa from ionic
+	* To automatically create your IPA or APK frol CLI, use `ionic cordova build --release android` (replace android with ios for iphone)
 * Create app in itunesconnect
 * open xCode
 * open application loader and upload your file
 * head to itunes connect and finish the write-ups
 * submit for review
 * Develop your artwork using [iOS 10 App Icon Template PSD/Sketch](http://www.everyinteraction.com/resources/ios-10-app-icon-template-psd-sketch/)
+	* Or, simply create your `splash.png` and `icon.png`, place them in the resources folder and run `ionic cordova resources`
 * Prepare screenshots for iPad and iPhone
 * Prepare promotional text
 * Prepare description